Why session-based SD-WAN solution cause downtimes during WAN events as it cannot reliably switch paths

 DNS Debacle & Visibility Void | Blind Spots Galore

-Fortinet’s DNS?
+Firewall-based DNS?
 Far from five-nines reliability—more like a sputtering engine prone to stalling.
 Community reports abound of intermittent failures, high latency, and outright downtime, forcing users to bypass it for public alternatives like Cloudflare.
 It’s an afterthought, no smarter than a budget router, lacking intelligence to preempt issues.

-Nepean Networks | The Antidote to Fortinet’s Flaws
+Nepean Networks | The Antidote to Firewall-based SD-WAN’s Flaws

 Enter Nepean Networks, a security-agnostic, MSP-first SD-WAN that’s packet-based at its core, ensuring stable sessions even during last-mile turbulence.
 Launched by Fusion Broadband, it aggregates bandwidth for instant failover, preventing thousands of downtime hours monthly.
 Its cloud-native fabric routes traffic through resilient data centers, mitigating SPOFs with sub-second redundancy and application-aware routing.